 \subsection{Fourier plane-wave representation of electromagnetic channels}

-Once the reactive propagation mechanisms taking place in the proximity of source and material objects (i.e., at a distance of few wavelengths) are excluded, the channel response $h(\vect{r},\vect{s})$ can be modeled as a \emph{spatially-stationary} electromagnetic random field~~\cite[Sec.~IV.A]{PizzoIT21}.
-For this general class of channels, we can always find an \emph{exact} statistical representation of $h(\vect{r},\vect{s})$ in terms of plane-waves that is given by the Fourier plane-wave representation in \eqref{Fourier_planewave}; see~\cite[Sec.~IV]{PizzoIT21} for more details.
-In particular, $h(\vect{r},\vect{s})$ can be represented as
+Once the reactive propagation mechanisms taking place in the proximity of source and scatterers (i.e., at a distance of few wavelengths) are excluded, the channel response $h(\vect{r},\vect{s})$ measured between two infinitely large planar arrays can be modeled as a \emph{spatially-stationary} electromagnetic random field~\cite{PizzoIT21}.
+For this class of channels, we can always find an \emph{exact} statistical representation of $h(\vect{r},\vect{s})$ in terms of {plane waves} that is given by the four-dimensional (4D) Fourier plane-wave representation~\cite{PizzoIT21}.
+In particular, when the scatterers are confined entirely within the region separating source and receiver,